 The Chatyr-Köl Lake is located between the At-Bashy and Torugart-Too mountain ranges at 3,350 m (10,990 ft) of altitude.
 It is the third largest lake of Kyrgyzstan with a surface of 180 km2.
 Literally, its name means in Kyrgyz means “celestial lake” and probably originates from the high location of the wild lake.

 The Chatyr Kul Lake is a biodiversity reserve, known as a resting place for several breeds of wild birds.
 There is little fish in this very cold and isolated lake.

-The lake was discovered by the famous traveler and researcher of Central Asia, Chokan Valikhanov on March 11, 1859.
+The Lake was discovered on March 11th, 1859 by the famous traveler and researcher of Central Asia, Shokan Valikhanov.

-Before the passage of the Dolon's col, a road forks westward in the direction of lake Chatyr-Köl.
-We reach the lake after about fifty kilometers of dented road.
+Before the passage of the Dolon Peak, a road forks westward in the direction of the lake Chatyr-Köl.

-You can also get there via the caravanserai of Tash Rabat on foot or on horseback.
-Driving can take 2-3 hours to reach the collar then observe the lake.
-It takes about 5-6 hours to get to the lake.
+You can also get there from the caravanserai of Tash Rabat on foot or on horseback.
+To get to the lake, you will need on average 5 in 6 hours.